buanzo/spamtrap/README.md

 3. ????
 4. Profit!

+## IMPORTANT

+Spamtraps have vulnerabilities.
+If you rely on this tool for fully automated spamtrapping, YOU WILL SUFFER.
+Your organization will suffer, etc, etc, etc. This *needs* human intervention.

 ## TODO - If you want to help:

 * Implement POP3 (well, yes, this is an inhouse solution and we use imap!)
 * Fix and implement all that is documented in-code
 * implement config file
+* self-domain detection [good when an account gets taken]